-The ancient art of mending breaks in broken pottery with gold, silver, or platinum is called Kintsugi.
+The ancient art of mending breaks in broken pottery with gold, silver, or platinum, in Japanese, is called Kintsugi.
 The idea is to transform what we think of as broken into something unique, precious… beautiful.

-The bowl, much like a broken arm, also gets much stronger from the intervention.
-It will never break in the same place again.
+A ceramic bowl, much like a broken arm, gets much stronger from the intervention.
+So much stronger, in fact, that it will never break in the same place again.

 In a book on management I just read, Why should anyone be led by you?, it lists as one of the principle ways to get people on your side, as a leader, is to own your weaknesses.
 Be blunt.
 Be forthcoming.
 Admit them and don’t try to hide them.
 Others can see them anyway!